RobertMeissner/SalePricePredictor/docs/docs/protocol.md

   - dev's use this class and expect similar interface to sklearn.pipeline.
 Adding logging, monitoring etc. is hidden
 - happy path mostly
   - I currently not handle errors -> see what works for now and harden around that

+### 20251029

+Use yaml-style config for experiments

+next: feature engineering
+- mixture of categorical and numerical